Keitan History, Family Crest & Coats of Arms

 Another 35 words (2 lines of text) are included under the topic Early Keitan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Keitan family to Ireland
+Migration of the Keitan family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Keitan or a variant listed above: William Keaton, who sailed to Philadelphia in 1775.
 Samuel Keaton arrived in Philadelphia in 1799.